performant-software/Neatline/README.md

 # Neatline

-Neatline is a geo-temporal mapping application that makes it possible to plot any _collection of things_ - objects, events, places, people, concepts, or imaginative topologies - on maps and timelines, accompanied by a built-in interface for presenting long-format interpretive text that is tightly coupled with the representations of the objects in space and time.
+Neatline is a geo-temporal mapping application that makes it possible to plot any _collection of things_ - objects, events, places, people, concepts, or imaginative topologies.

 The basic workflow is simple: